AdobeDocs/auditor.en/help/create-audit/create-new-audit.md

    The name can be up to 250 characters long.
 1. (Required) Specify the starting URL.

    The protocol is required when specifying the starting URL.
 The starting URL is the page where the audit begins crawling.
-Once started, Auditor crawls up to 500 pages, following links that begin at the starting URL.
+Once started, Adobe Experience Platform Auditor crawls up to 500 pages, following links that begin at the starting URL.
 See [Include and Exclude Filters](../create-audit/filters.md) for more information.
 The starting URL can be up to 250 characters long.

    >[!NOTE]
    >